cintoros/who-wants-to-be-a-millionaire/README.md

 ![](apiconfig.png)

 #### Valid HTML and CSS
-Every HTML and CSS page has been validated with "https://validator.w3.org/nu/" and contains no errors anymore.
+Every HTML and CSS page has been validated with https://validator.w3.org/nu/ and contains no errors anymore.
 The moderator view was the most difficult view to provide without errors.

 ## Project grading

-< to be filled by lecturer>
+Very nice project, beautifully implemented!

+I enjoyed playing the game (and may daughters as well... :wink:)

+Remarks:
+* Use a logging framework instead of `println`, you will gain flexibility regarding format, output, ...

+Kindly Refer to [GradedExercise.xlsx](GradedExercise.xlsx) for grading details.

+Grade: **6.0**